open-meteo/open-meteo/README.md

 Open-Meteo offers free weather forecast APIs for open-source developers and non-commercial use.
 No API key is required.
 You can start using it immediatly!

-Head over to https://open-meteo.com and have a look!
+Head over to https://open-meteo.com!
+Stay up to date with our blog at https://openmeteo.substack.com.

 ## Features
 - Hourly weather forecast for 7 days